Zongid/MachineLearningSpecialization2023/Course1/SupervisedMachineLearning.md

 + case A only
 + case B only ==My answer== $\checkmark[ChatGPT]$

+> [!check] Correct
+>
+> The cost is increasing as training continues, which likely indicates that the learning rate alpha is too large.

 3. Of the circumstances below, for which one is feature scaling particularly helpful?
 + Feature scaling is helpful when one feature is much larger (or smaller) than another feature. ==My answer== $\checkmark[ChatGPT]$
 + Feature scaling is helpful when all the features in the original data (before scaling is applied) range from 0 to 1.

+> [!check] Correct
+>
+> For example, the “house size” in square feet may be as high as 2,000, which is much larger than the feature “number of bedrooms” having a value between 1 and 5 for most houses in the modern era.

-4. You are helping a grocery store predict its revenue, and have data on its items sold perweek, and price per item.
+1. You are helping a grocery store predict its revenue, and have data on its items sold perweek, and price per item.
 What could be a useful engineered feature?
 + For each product, calculate the number ofitems sold **divided** by the price per item.
 + For each product, calculate the number of items sold **times** price per item. ==My answer== $\checkmark[ChatGPT]$

+> [!check] Correct
+> This feature can be interpreted as the revenue generated for each product.

-5. True/False?
+2. True/False?
 With polynomial regression, the predicted values f_w,b(x) does notnecessarily have to be a straight line (or linear) function of the input feature x.
 + True  ==My answer== $\checkmark[ChatGPT]$
 + False

+> [!check] Correct
+> A polynomial function can be non-linear.
+This can potentially help the model to fit the training data better.

 > [!NOTE] ChatGPT
 > True.
 With polynomial regression, the predicted values f(w, b, x) do not necessarily have to be a straight line or linear function of the input feature x.
 Polynomial regression allows for modeling relationships between the dependent variable (the predicted values) and the independent variable (the input feature) using polynomial functions of different degrees.